OpenAudioTools Networking¶

 Direct connection — A MixTee and a computer connected by a single Ethernet cable.
 Audio and MIDI flow over that one cable; link-local addressing and mDNS handle everything.

 Star via switch — Multiple SynTees, a MixTee, and a computer all plugged into a cheap Ethernet switch.
 Every device discovers every other device automatically.
-The MixTee is PTP grandmaster.
+The MixTee wins PTP grandmaster election by priority.

 Star via HubTee — The HubTee acts as the central hub, connecting SynTees, computers, and MIDI controllers.
 It bridges USB/DIN MIDI onto the network and can run the patchbay UI for the whole setup.